kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

-`clusterResourceClaimTemplateName` but `kube-controller-manager` has not yet been upgraded or does not have the feature gate enabled, the Pod or PodGroup will remain pending indefinitely because the claim controller won't create the namespaced `ResourceClaim`.
+`clusterResourceClaimTemplateName` but `kube-controller-manager` has not yet been upgraded or does not have the feature gate enabled, the Pod or PodGroup will remain pending indefinitely because the claim controller won't create the namespaced ResourceClaim.
 Already running workloads are unaffected.

 ###### What specific metrics should inform a rollback?